Skip to main content

 Pressure relief

 We measured for any pressure buildup in our necks, shoulders, spines, and hips.
+We evaluate how much the pillow sinks under the pressure of our testers' heads.
+Then we look at whether it provides nothing but comfort, or if our testers felt pressure points or soreness.
 Pressure points typically mean that a part of the body is unaligned.
-We made sure that the pillows all helped support the body equally.
+We made sure that all the pillows supported the body equally.

 Loft retention and height adjustments

 We measured how well the pillow retained its loft over several nights.
+We tracked the pillow's height after each night of rest.
 If a pillow becomes squished down and doesn’t bounce back, it may not keep your body aligned.

 Firmness and responsiveness

-We tested the responsiveness of the pillow by evaluating how quickly it bounces back.
+We tested the pillow's responsiveness by evaluating how quickly it bounces back after resting a medicine ball on it for 5 minutes.
 This is particularly helpful for people who change sleep positions during the night.

 What causes back pain while sleeping?

 There are many different issues that older adults face that can contribute to back pain while sleeping.
 Some of these are physical issues, such as arthritis, fibromyalgia, and other pain conditions that inflame your nerves or muscles.
 These conditions can be made worse by pressure points when lying down on a mattress.
-For more information, see our review of the best mattresses for back pain, best mattresses for arthritis, and the best mattresses for fibromyalgia.
+For more information, see our review of the best mattresses for back pain or the best mattresses for arthritis, as well as the best mattresses for fibromyalgia.

 If you are sleeping on a mattress that doesn’t keep your spine, neck, and shoulders aligned, you may develop pressure points and sore spots that cause pain over time.